 According to tree experts, yes that’s totally a thing, the most common Christmas tree bugs are called Aphids.
 These are little black and brown bugs with six legs and wings.
 Yikes!
 There are also bugs called Adelgids, which produce little white masses that suck sap from spruce needles.
 If you see tiny red specks crawling on your tree, it’s probably scale insects!
 These bugs can also be known as bark beetles, and honestly, the name says it all!
 The dark brown bugs burrow themselves into tree trunks and can easily blend in.
 There could be up to 25,000 bugs in just one Christmas tree!
 Double yikes!

-Other types of bugs that might be lurking around include psocids (small winged gray creature), praying mantises, scale insects, spiders, moths, weevils, webworms ticks, and mites.
+Other types of bugs that might be lurking around include psocids (small winged gray creatures), praying mantises, scale insects, spiders, moths, weevils, webworms ticks, and mites.
 But obviously, although the idea of having bugs crawling around your tree and your house is scary, most “tree farms” are good at shaking out anything hidden in the tree by using a mechanical tree shaker.

-A mechanical shaker will usually dislodge any potential eggs and intruders as well as gets rid of loose pine needles.
+A mechanical shaker will usually dislodge any potential eggs and intruders as well as get rid of loose pine needles.
 Although this whole talk of bugs is terrifying, I am happy to say that there is no need to panic.
 Most of these bugs are harmless and won’t destroy your home.
 Usually, tree insects don’t live off the tree and only in it.
 Your home’s environment isn’t really suitable for them and will eventually dry out and die before venturing out.

 But still, bugs are bugs, and life is better without them.
 So, how can you avoid these bugs?
 Well, to make sure there is no unwanted guest in the tree, you can do a quick inspection with a flashlight.
 Look for anything suspicious such as bird nests, egg masses, and those creeper crawlers!
 You can also leave your tree in the garage for 24 hours before decorating.
 And for those of you who decide to make things “easier” and use bug spray to kill these crawlers, BAD IDEA.
 You should definitely skip using sprays since they are often flammable and don’t do very well with Christmas lights.
 Let’s just say bugs are better than a tree on fire.